npagrawal/Churn-Rate-Machine-Learning/README.md

 ## Answering the Business Question

-The XGBoost Classifier had a score of over 94% when validated against the test data.
-This means it successfully predicted customers who were at risk of churn 94% of the time.
+The XGBoost Classifier had a recall score of over 94% when validated against the test data and a recall score of 96% on the test.
+This means it successfully predicted customers who were at risk of churn 94% of the time and was pretty good at minimizing false negatives.
 It also helped us figure out where the company needs to focus its re-targeting efforts.

 Based on all of this, I recommend the company uses XGBoost Classifier moving forward to predict customer churn risk.
 I also suggest use membership category, wallet points, and customer care feedback to re-target customers.